Ghana directs Newmont, AngloGold, Zijin to shift mining ops to local firms by December

 Apart from Newmont, Zijin and AngloGold Ashanti’s smaller Iduapriem gold mine, almost all large miners in Ghana have already transitioned to contract mining, two government officials and three mining executives said.

-African governments have been tightening mining rules to extract more revenue against a backdrop of rising prices for minerals and metals produced.
+African governments have been tightening mining rules to extract more revenue against a backdrop of rising prices for minerals and metals.
 Mali ended a near two-year standoff with Barrick in November over enforcement of its new mining code.

 Ghana's Minerals Commission asked Newmont, AngloGold and Zijin to fully comply with the contract mining requirements by December 2026, according to separate letters sent to the companies in October and January that were seen by Reuters on Wednesday.
 The three companies had separately requested extensions to allow full compliance.